How to Apply

 Full course tuition payments should be completed 10 days before arrival.

 What to do before you arrive?

 Preparing to come

 Book a flight

-Arrival day is on a Thursday, please arrive on listed schedules.
+Arrival day is on a Wednesday, please arrive on the listed schedules.

 Health insurance that is valid in the state of Hawaii is required.